erikthekillian/multiPLOT/README.md

          i.
 To edit the line grid, select the pencil "edit" icon when the line grid is selected.
 Then click on the edit vertices tool to move edges and lines.

 ### II.
 Polygonize

      a.
 Turns grid from lines into polygons.
-From here move vertices as required.
+Lines and vertices can now be edited on a plot-specific level.
      b.
 Editing is done similarly to line grid.
-If any polygons need to be removed, select and delete these.
+Entire polygons can be moved or removed as well by selecting the center of the polygon.

 ***